Dorsey Culinary Academy in Michigan

 Take the First Step in Pursuing a Career in Culinary Arts.
 Requesting culinary arts information is easy and requires no long-term commitments or obligations.
 Simply fill out the form and a Dorsey Schools admissions representative will get back to you shortly.

 No matter where your interests lie within the culinary field, there are a variety of opportunities waiting for you to help launch your culinary career.
 Consider all the things that interest you when it comes to cooking – this can further help you determine where you may wish to work and what type of work you may wish to pursue once you complete your training.

 Do you feel most comfortable in the kitchen?
 Does the thought of creating delicious dishes from simple ingredients excite you?
-Do you want to be an important part of the overall operation of a restaurant or hotel?
-If so, training for a new career in the fields of either the culinary arts or hospitality at Dorsey Schools may be for you.
+Do you want to be an important part of the overall operation of a restaurant?
+If so, training for a new career in the culinary arts at Dorsey Schools may be for you.

 For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please click here.